grexai/unsupervised-microscopy-image-registration/README.md

 ##Models

 Models for CUT, SuperPoint, and U-Net can be downloaded at:

 https://zenodo.org/records/10108327

 ##Citation

 If you use this repository please cite:

 {placeholder}

-This repository is based on these methods,
+This repository is based on these methods:

 @inproceedings{park2020cut,
   title={Contrastive Learning for Unpaired Image-to-Image Translation},